AACT Poison Symposium | #ACMT2025

 Continuing Education

 Continuing Medical Education (CME), Continuing Pharmacy Education (CPE) and Continuing Nursing Education (CNE) credits are available for this activity.
-It is expected that learners will receive up to 5.00 credits for learning and change.
+Learners will receive up to 5.00 credits for learning and change.
 These credits are available for an additional fee.
 Click here for more info.

 You may also be interested in: